Not having a single employee manage your content production

 However, the majority of blogging mistakes I see occur on the page.

 The most egregious of these is that the content doesn’t have the reader in mind.

-Instead of using the content to answer questions and truly help buyers make a purchase decision, the article instead turns into a promotional piece.
+Rather than answering questions and truly helping buyers make a purchase decision, every single blog post turns into a promotional piece.

-And, as consumers, most people’s defenses are up.
-If they land on an article to get answers and instead get a company chest-puffing piece, they’ll leave and find the article that is right for them.
+Most people’s defenses go up when they feel like they’re being sold to.
+If they land on an article to get answers and instead get a chest-puffing piece, they’ll leave and find the article that is right for them.